DevExpGbb/vscode-ghcp-starter-kit/README.md

 ### Custom Chat Modes

-## Party Pace...heavy jogging/some running...We're now into Spec Driven Development
+## "Party Pace"...heavy jogging/some running...We're now into Spec Driven Development (SDD)

 The previous section was quasi-manual/synchronous workflow with some "Vibing" on the work (I'm not a fan of the term or idea...but that's just me).
 This is great I would say for quick prototypes and solutionining in the moment to get up and running but a larger problem especially in a larger more complex organization or perhaps a longer term iterative project would require something a bit more structured.
 Arguably if "Vibe Coding" is on the "far-left" hand of AI Assisted Coding (Just "YOLO" the problem and roll the dice iteratively) we can think of Spec Driven Development as the current "far-right" hand side of AI Assisted Coding.